AdobeDocs/dev-docs-reference/src/pages/blocks/superhero/superhero-halfwidth.md

 # Superhero - Half Width Variant

-Split-screen layout with image and content side-by-side.
+Hero with content and image side-by-side used for Product/Platform authored pages.

 ## Syntax